 But I don't understand,

-how I'm supposes to let God take control.
+how I'm supposed to let God take control.

 Like I'm stressed out about a lot of things.